 Anyone can create a Slack channel and sometimes that can get messy, particularly when it comes to channels that exist just for fun. #Bookclub, #readinggroup, and #reading could all mean the same thing.
 This can be overwhelming to new hires and even existing employees who had no idea there was an active office book club and now don’t know which channel to join.
 This audit doesn’t need to be ongoing, but make sure to check in and clean up old channels periodically.

 DON’T: Waste Time Reading Every Message

 Remember, you want to facilitate a safe and comfortable workspace for your employees, but it’s not your job to police them.
 People will undoubtedly make questionable comments on Slack or accidentally send a NSFW gif, but if you set clear expectations up front, these instances will happen less frequently and be easier to handle.
-The community you build will also self-regulate as employees begin to hold each other accountable for abiding by Slack norms.
+The community you build will also self-regulate as employees begin to hold each other accountable for abiding by Slack norms and following Slack etiquette.
 In this environment, inappropriate messages will stick out like a sore thumb, so you’ll never need to go digging for them.

 DO: Encourage Employees to Communicate In Person, Too

 The last thing you want is an office culture where employees are afraid to talk to each other face-to-face.
 When it comes to written communication, there’s always room for misinterpretation and confusion, which can detract from productivity.
 Make sure your employees have ample opportunity to get to know each other in person so they can understand their coworkers beyond their Slack icons.
 Encourage a company culture of strong interpersonal relationships, for which Slack should be an added tool, not a crutch.

 With these tips in mind, you’re ready to develop your own code of Slack etiquette at work.
 If you set clear standards for internal communication that align with your office culture, you won’t waste valuable time monitoring employee communications or doing damage control.